 Moreover, a CPA knows how to prepare your tax return in adherence to IRS guidelines, which can help prevent your small business from being audited down the road.
 If you file your taxes without the help of a CPA, you will most likely find yourself working long hours with mountains of paperwork.
 In addition, the multitude of line items on your tax return can be confusing, and you can’t afford to make any mistakes.

 Still need time?
 Get an extension.

-If you are too pressed for time to get your taxes done by the deadline, do not worry.
-You can request an automatic extension from the IRS.
-Work with your CPA to ensure that you file the appropriate IRS form on time, and that all of the required information is provided.
-Failing to do this can result in your business receiving late fees or fines, or perhaps both.
+Do not worry if you are too pressed for time to get your taxes done by the deadline.
+First, you can request an automatic extension from the IRS.
+Second, work with your CPA to ensure that you file the appropriate IRS form on time and provide all the required information.
+Failing to do this can result in your business receiving late fees, fines, or perhaps both.
 Lastly, making regularly scheduled payments to the IRS is also an option if you cannot pay what you owe right now.
-Discuss this with your CPA to learn how IRS payments plans work, and to determine if they are right for you.
+Again, discuss this with your CPA to learn how IRS payment plans work and determine if they are right for you.

 We hope that you find these last-minute tax strategies helpful and that everything goes smoothly when you file your small business tax return.
 Remember to plan early to minimize the stress associated with last-minute tax preparation and filing.